randy1yu/gamer_lottery_collector/README.md

 ## Features

-- Login to gamer
+- Login to gamer forum
 - Earn the coin
-- Collect the lotteries
+- Collect the lotteries of the prize

 ## Tech